qc-tum/chemtensor/README.md

 cmake ../
 cmake --build .
 ```
-Currently, this will compile the unit tests, which you can run via `./chemtensor_test`, as well as the demo examples and Python module library.
+Currently, this will compile the ChemTensor link library and unit tests, which you can run via `./chemtensor_test`, as well as the demo examples and Python module library.

 To build the corresponding Python package directly, ensure that the Python [build](https://pypi.org/project/build/) tool is installed, and run
 ```bash